kristoffer-dyrkorn/software-renderer/tutorial/5/README.md

-# A fast and correct triangle rasterizer
+# We've got to move it

 In this section, we will start animating our triangles - we will make them rotate on the screen!